ajschumacher/ajschumacher.github.io/20150514-mergic/index.md

 -----

 Hi!
 I'm Aaron.
-This is my blog and my twitter handle.
+This is my blog and [my twitter handle](https://twitter.com/planarrowspace).
 You can get from one to the other.
-[This presentation](big.html) and a corresponding write-up (you're reading it) are on my blog.
+[This presentation](big.html) and a corresponding write-up (you're reading it) are on my blog (which you're on).

 -----